 For the first act of the episode, Bruno Langley’s Adam just seems to have a foppish, dull and milquetoast personality, but he gradually reveals himself to be sneaky, manipulative and greedy.
-I love that Adam’s subplot in “The Long Game” serves as a twisted mirror to Rose’s journey in “The End Of The World“, which was certainly a deliberate parallel, since Russell wanted to use Adam’s character to demonstrate that not everyone is fit to be a companion.
+I love that Adam’s subplot in “The Long Game” serves as a twisted mirror to Rose’s journey in “The End Of The World“, which was certainly a deliberate parallel, since Russell wanted to use his character to demonstrate that not everyone is cut out to be a companion.
 Where Nine and Rose gazed down on a future Earth in wonder and awe, Adam apparently faints.
 Where Rose ran off on her own to cope with her terrifying mortality, Adam does it to do treacherous things.
 Where Rose phoned home to feel the comfort and familiarity of London again, Adam does it to try to get rich.
 Instead of seeing the sights of the future, appreciating the culture, or even trying to help the Doctor and Rose with their case, Adam’s first thought, when he gets to travel through time, is to try to make himself rich.
-Wow.
-Even worse, he takes advantage of the Doctor and Rose’s hospitality to do it, which is at best rude, and at worst super ungrateful.
-Again, he worked for Henry Van Statten, so it’s no surprise he has such a skewered, petty perspective.
-The problem with Adam is that he’s a bit too clever for his own good, while also being quite stupid where it counts.
-He actually undergoes surgery to have a chip permanently installed in his head as part of his plan, which not only nearly gets the Doctor and Rose killed by costing them their protective anonymity, but also causes the TARDIS to almost fall into enemy hands, which would have brought about the end of the world (as seen in the climax of Series 3).
-Once the crisis is over, the Doctor takes Adam straight home and leaves him to deal with the consequences of getting his chip, which is a pretty harsh eviction, but I can’t say the brat didn’t deserve it.
-Adam never returned in the series, but he did have an arc in the comics where he returned to try to get his revenge on the Doctor and Rose.

 I really enjoyed “The Long Game”.
 As its own standalone story, it’s a fun, compact, and occasionally thought-provoking mystery that does some surprising things with Adam and contains a nice message from RTD.
 In light of the finale, it’s also significant for what it sets up later on.

-* After leaving behind Van Statten’s base, the Doctor, Rose and Adam jump straight from one period in history where the Daleks have resurfaced to another, with the audience none the wiser.
-Sneaky, RTD, sneaky.
+* After leaving Van Statten’s base behind them, the Doctor, Rose and Adam jump straight from one period in history where the Daleks have resurfaced to another one, with the audience none the wiser.
+Sneaky, Russell T. Davies, sneaky.

 * “He’s your boyfriend” “Not anymore”.